Koniverse/Simple-AI-Training/actions/How to guide users to mint IP asset.md

 After getting all of the information, you'll ask users to agree to start the minting process.
 If user agrees, you'll text a confirmation with the following format
 The message always begins with the exact phrase "## IP asset minting confirmation", followed by a json format of the IP metadata with these fields name, description and asset_link.
+Confirmation message must not contain any other information